 AMY GOODMAN: What about the role of Ralph Eisenberg?
 A piece says Ralph Eisenberg never met the nine-year-old Canadian boy he helped to spring from a Texas immigration jail, but the fate of Kevin Yourdkhani, who finally headed to Toronto yesterday with his Iranian parents, is still very personal for Eisenberg, a wealthy Dallas property manager.
 He said, "I am so happy.
 I pray to God that Canadians welcome that family home."
 Now, it’s onto the next family.

-JUAN GONZALEZ: Well, one of the stories — again, in Canada — on him quote him as saying that the US Immigration Control and Enforcement is out of control.
+JUAN GONZALEZ: Well, one of the stories — again, in Canada — on him quote him as saying that the U.S. Immigration Control and Enforcement is out of control.
 "They need to be put out of business.
 You can’t allow a law enforcement agency to have such power over all these foreign nationals.
-ICE, in itself, is creating terrorists of the future by jailing kids, nine, ten or fifteen years old."
+ICE, in itself, is creating terrorists of the future by jailing kids, nine, 10 or 15 years old."
 And amazingly, this is a Dallas businessman, but the news is being reported in Canada, not in the United States.

 AMY GOODMAN: Well, Andrew Brouwer, I want to thank you very much for joining us from Toronto, attorney for Kevin and his parents, who have now just arrived in Toronto.
 There are about 200 children at the detention facility in Taylor, Texas.
 The ACLU has brought suit on their behalf.
 This story began when the family was brought down in Puerto Rico because a passenger had a heart attack, and so the plane landed there, instead of going straight onto Canada.